 How do I know if my application requires artistic documentation?

 Review your guidelines carefully to identify what kinds of documentation are required and how they need to be submitted.
 Some programs will not require documentation, some will require it to be mailed, etc. so please read the guidelines carefully and contact the program manager if you have questions.

-How do I know how to format my artistic documentation?
+How should I format my artistic documentation?

-Applicants are required to submit artistic documentation in the format noted in the program guidelines.
 The IAC is available to assist you with PDF and image formatting if needed.
 Please keep in mind that we assist applicants on a first come, first serve basis, so if you wait until the deadline day, we may not be able to get back to you in time.

 Underserved: People lacking access to arts programs, services, or resources due to isolated geographic location, low income, age, race/ethnicity, cultural differences, disability or other circumstances.

 In-kind contributions are goods and services that are donated to the project by individuals or organizations other than the applicant.
 To qualify as matching resources, these items also must be listed in the expense budget as in-kind costs.
 The dollar value of these non-cash donations should be calculated at their verifiable fair-market value.
 In other words, in-kind gifts should be a mirrored in your budget (expense and income).
 For example, if you have in-kind printing worth $1,000 - it's in-kind income because it's a donation and it's an in-kind expense - what you would have paid for the printing.